MC1163766 – (Updated) New policy setting to require explicit consent for recording and transcription in Teams 1:1 calls

 Summary:

-Microsoft Teams will require explicit consent for recording and transcription in 1:1 VoIP calls starting December 2025.
-Administrators must enable this feature, which prompts participants for consent before recording their media.
-PSTN users are auto-consented, with explicit consent support coming later.
-Training and policy updates are advised.
+Microsoft Teams will require explicit consent for recording and transcription in 1:1 VoIP calls starting early 2026.
+Administrators must enable this feature, which prompts participants for consent before recording.
+PSTN users are auto-consented.
+Training and policy updates are recommended for preparation.

 Details: